sphe-sbu/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# DATA WAREHOUSE AND ANALYTICS PROJECT

 Welcome to the **DATA WAREHOUSE AND ANALYTICS PROJECT** repository.
 This project demonstrate a comprehensive data warehousing and analytics solutions, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project. highlights industry best practices in data engineering and analytics